 -For custom-designed invoices

-These are made as per the requirements of your business.
+These are made according to your business's requirements.
 You can use the Unimaze Invoice Generator to create such.

 Still, be sure to include the mandatory elements, including;